needle-mirror/com.unity.sequences/Documentation~/timeline-window.md

 ![](images/timeline-editorial-track-sub-sequence.png)
 <br />*Example: In a Sequence timeline of 2nd level, the Editorial track (here, named "Sequences") with three Sequence clips.*

-The Sequences package automatically creates and configures Editorial tracks when you create Sequences through the Sequences window or through the Hierarchy.
+The Sequences package automatically creates and configures Editorial tracks when you create Sequences through the Sequences window.

 >**Note:** You can manually create an Editorial track through the Timeline Add Track menu: select the **+** (plus) button or right-click in an empty area of the track list, and then select **Sequencing > Editorial Track**.
 However, such a track would require some more advanced configuration to become usable in the context of Sequences.